Many organizations exist in the real world. They may operate in the private sector or the public sector.

 - Public limited company

 Organizations have different orientations or motives.
-And based on this, they fall into three categories:
+Based on this, they fall into three categories:

 - For-profit organizations or commercial organizations;